Category: Ergonomic Workstations

 23 Oct 2020

 With the radiology technology developing at breath-taking speed, the number of images viewed daily has increased in radiology departments.
 This has led to several workplace-based problems such as repetitive stress injuries, visual problems, headaches, and musculoskeletal problems in radiologists, who spend a lot of time at their workstations.
-With 58% of radiologists reporting symptoms of repetitive stress injury and many spending over eight hours a day at their desks, it is vital to ensure that workstations are set up correctly to avoid these types of health problems.
+With 58% of radiologists reporting symptoms of repetitive stress injury and many spending over eight hours a day at their desks, it is vital to ensure that radiology workstation furniture is set up correctly to avoid these types of health problems.

 Double Black Imaging offers a wide range of ergonomic workstation options to fit your working environment.
 The expert technicians consider available space, adjustment patterns, ambient lighting, and other aspects to make customized recommendations.